 AI voice cloning now needs just three seconds of audio to impersonate a family member — and according to security researchers, that technology is available for rent on the dark web for almost nothing.

-Romance Scammers Are Now Running Hundreds of Relationships at Once
+Romance Scammers Are Now Using AI to Run Around-the-Clock Relationships

 The Job Listing That Turns Applicants Into Unwitting Fraud Participants